ErpNetDocs/winclient/introduction/barcode-commands/panel-modes/range-end.md

 ## About the mode

 This mode is introduced in Version 2019.1.
-It is used for **entering an ending serial number** when creating a range of serial numbers starting from a particular serial number and ending to a particular serial number (for entering a start number, use **[RANGE START of serial numbers (from ... to)](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-start.html)**.
+It is used for **entering an ending serial number** when creating a range of serial numbers starting from a particular serial number and ending to a particular serial number.

+For entering a start number, use **[RANGE START of serial numbers (from ... to)](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-start.html)**.

 ***Example:*** We want to create a range of serial numbers starting from serial number ‘XB0008’ and ending to‘XB0012’.